jampaniuday/OCI-Notes/OCI-Glossary.md

 Networking optimized to push networking from the Virtual Layer to the Hardware layear.

 The performance impact imposed by VM use is very low

+### Public IP Address

+An IP address that can be routed on the internet.

+Several OCI objects or services can have a Public IP Address.

 ### Remote Peering Connection